0110/HomieBoblight/README.md

 ## Development
 * File
  * Open Workspace
-  * Select the file in this repository:  WIoLight.code-workspace
+  * Select the file in this repository:  HomieBob.code-workspace

 ## Filesystem
 ### Configuration